Santa Cruz Public Libraries'

 The Freedom Women's Center is a faith-based, non-profit, residential discipleship/recovery program for women with life-controlling problems, including (but not limited to) drug and alcohol abuse.
 Our current population is 12+ women.
 724-2898 firstname.lastname@example.org

-The Pajaro Men's Center is a faith-based, non-profit, residential discipleship/recovery program for men with life-controlling problems, including (but not limited to) drug and alcohol abuse.
+The Pajaro Induction Center for men is a faith-based, non-profit, residential discipleship/ recovery program for men with life-controlling problems, including (but not limited to) drug and alcohol abuse.
 Our current population is 30+ men.

 |Volunteer Info:||Volunteer Coordinator: Helps Program Director recruit and train volunteers, selection process, and match volunteers with volunteer opportunities.